ttamayo/CS205_Redfield/README.md

 ## <i class="fa fa-check-square" aria-hidden="true"></i>  Previous implementations
 There are a wide variety of methods that can obtain the exciton dynamics, some of them departs on the Redfield equations.
+One straightforward implementation is build and diagonalize the Liouville superoperator, and if we use a time-independent Hamiltonian, the compuational effor scales
+$N^6$ where $N$, is the number of the basis of vibrational states.
+This strategy can be numericall unstable in some case.
+Finally, there are other approaches where by rewritting the Redfield equation and making futher approximation, there is only needed matrix-matrix multiplications, hence the computational time scales is $N^3[5].

 ## <i class="fa fa-check-square" aria-hidden="true"></i>  Methodology
 Our first approach will be implement a serial version of the